tylerzchen/SSP2022/README.md

 If you don't have the astropy or poliastro packages installed, follow the following instructions.

 Instructions:
-    - Install the *CORRECT* version of astropy using pip install in the terminal:
+    - Install the *CORRECT* version of astropy using pip install in the terminal

         pip install astropy==4.0